-

 Why Earn a Certificate in Sexual Health Education?

-If you're passionate about promoting sexual health and want to build your skills as an educator, this flexible online certificate is a great place to start—or continue—your journey.
+At the University of Minnesota, our programs train not only physicians, but the entire spectrum of health care professionals, including healthcare educators.
+So if you're passionate about promoting sexual health education, this flexible online certificate is a great place to start—or continue—your journey.
 You can deepen your understanding of sexual health education while choosing courses that align with your personal interests and professional goals.

 Many students use this program to fulfill key requirements toward AASECT Sexuality Educator Certification, including training areas and, with the optional practicum, some group supervision hours.
 And if you're also looking to fulfill AASECT’s Core Knowledge Areas, you might explore the Human Sexuality Certificate or the MPS in Sexual Health.